oracle/python-cx_Oracle/doc/src/module.rst

     The edition parameter is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.

+    The timeout parameter is expected to be an integer, if specified, and sets the length of time (in seconds) after which idle sessions in the pool are terminated.
+Note that termination only occurs when another session is released back to the pool.
+The default value of 0 means that no idle are terminated.

+    The waitTimeout parameter is expected to be an integer, if specified, and sets the length of time (in milliseconds) that the caller should wait for a session to become available in the pool before returning with an error.
+    This value is only used if the getmode parameter is set to the value :data:`cx_Oracle.SPOOL_ATTRVAL_TIMEDWAIT`.

+    The maxLifetimeSession parameter is expected to be an integer, if specified, and sets the length of time (in seconds) a session may remain in the pool.
+Sessions in the pool are terminated after they have been in the pool for the specified period of time.
+Note that termination only occurs when another session is released back to the pool.
+The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.

     .. note::